Geology of Mars: Sedimentology

 Flowing water appears to have been common on the surface of Mars at various points in its history, and especially on ancient Mars.
 Many of these flows carved the surface, forming valley networks and producing sediment.
 This sediment has been redeposited in a wide variety of wet environments, including in alluvial fans, meandering channels, deltas, lakes, and perhaps even oceans.
 The processes of deposition and transportation are associated with gravity.
 Due to gravity, related differences in water fluxes and flow speeds, inferred from grain size distributions, Martian landscapes were created by different environmental conditions.
 Nevertheless, there are other ways of estimating the amount of water on ancient Mars (see: Water on Mars).
 Groundwater has been implicated in the cementation of aeolian sediments and the formation and transport of a wide variety of sedimentary minerals including clays, sulphates and hematite.

 When the surface has been dry, wind has been a major geomorphic agent.
 Wind driven sand bodies like megaripples and dunes are extremely common on the modern Martian surface, and Opportunity has documented abundant aeolian sandstones on its traverse.
 Ventifacts, like Jake Matijevic (rock), are another aeolian landform on the Martian Surface.

 A wide variety of other sedimentological facies are also present locally on Mars, including glacial deposits, hot springs, dry mass movement deposits (especially landslides), and cryogenic and periglacial material, amongst many others.
 Evidence for ancient rivers, a lake, and dune fields have all been observed in the preserved strata by rovers at Meridiani Planum and Gale crater.

 Common surface features

 Groundwater on Mars

 One group of researchers proposed that some of the layers on Mars were caused by groundwater rising to the surface in many places, especially inside of craters.
 According to the theory, groundwater with dissolved minerals came to the surface, in and later around craters, and helped to form layers by adding minerals (especially sulfate) and cementing sediments.
 This hypothesis is supported by a groundwater model and by sulfates discovered in a wide area.
 At first, by examining surface materials with Opportunity Rover, scientists discovered that groundwater had repeatedly risen and deposited sulfates.
-Later studies with instruments on board the Mars Reconnaissance Orbiter showed that the same kinds of materials exist in a large area that included Arabia.
+Later studies with instruments on board the Mars Reconnaissance Orbiter showed that the same kinds of materials existed in a large area that included Arabia.